-Young Christchurch mum with cancer given months to live after failed diagnoses
+Young Canterbury mum with cancer given months to live after failed diagnoses

 - Mother diagnosed with cancer for second time, daughter dies of leukaemia - NZ Herald

-"I'd only just woken up from a procedure, and the surgeon came in and said he needed to talk to me.
+"I'd only just woken up from a procedure, and the surgeon came in and said he needed to talk to me," Beaumont told Lynch.

 "My dad started crying because he knew it was going to be bad news."